Aristide Blank: BMB crash and royal protection

 As Argetoianu claims, the king eventually grew aware that Blank was not fully competent, but continued to seek his advice.
 Argetoianu argues that this was because Blank had since earned the confidence of Carol's lover Magda Lupescu, buying her a villa and making it so that she would befriend Tabacovici and Wieder.
 Reportedly, the only camarilla businessman who could still mitigate his influence at the court was Nicolae Malaxa.
 Like Malaxa and Max Auschnitt, Blank belonged to Meșterul Manole Lodge, a branch of Romanian Freemasonry which was intimately involved in sponsoring cultural projects by fellow Masons.
 In 1930, however, Blank gave up on his main investment in the cultural field, allowing Cultura Națională to be acquired by the State Printers and Monitorul Oficial.
 An anonymous report of the period claims that this liquidation resulted in massive payoffs for all the stakeholders, including Crainic and Puiu Dumitrescu.
 Two years later, Blank's CIDNA was taken over by the French state and became a component of the state carrier, Air France.

 Argetoianu and Blank were instrumental in helping Carol reach a settlement with his former wife, Queen Helen.
 In January 1931, Argetoianu also sent Blank to approach Titulescu in St. Moritz, hoping to ensure his own political survival as part of a Titulescu cabinet.
 A rumor circulating at the time alleged that Titulescu owed 14 million lei to the BMB.
 The cabinet, which was never sworn in, was to include Blank as one of the ministers.
 In addition to endorsing Carol, Blank was going public as a critic of PNȚ governments in matters of economic policy.
 According to Grigore Gafencu, he was using Adevărul and the Carlist newspaper Cuvântul to criticize attempts at contracting a new loan in France.
 Blank and his colleagues described these as a sure path to economic enslavement.
 According to PNȚ man Ioan Hudiță, Gafencu was in fact Blank's connection inside both party and government.
 Hudiță reports several accounts according to which Blank had arranged Gafencu's wedding to an actress, and that she had earlier been his mistress.
+A later article by the communist C. Pavel indicates that this claim referred to Esmée Nouchette Gafencu, a professional dancer.